Positly Knowledge Base

 2. You then need to do one of the following:

-1. If the PII collection is required, set up a screener study.
+1. If the PII collection is required in your main activity, set up a screener study.
 Explain to the participants what PII you want to collect and the reason why.
-Ask for their consent to collect this information.
-If they agree, send them to the screen-in link.
+Ask for their consent to collect this information, explaining that providing the PII will be necessary to qualify for a study, and explain the details (e.g., amount of pay, expected duration) of that study.
+If they agree to provide PII, send them to the screen-in link.
 Otherwise, send them to the screen-out link.
 This ensures participants understand and agree to the PII collection.

-2. Skip the screener if PII collection is optional.
-Go directly to your main study.
+2. Or, alternatively, if you are able to make PII collection optional, go directly to your survey.
 Whenever a PII question is asked, very clearly state that participants do not have to fill it out.
-It is not enough to simply make the question skippable.
-Explicitly state that this PII question is optional (do this every time you ask for PII).
+Make all such questions skippable.
+But it is not enough to simply make the question skippable.
+You must also explicitly state that this PII question is optional (do this every time you ask for PII).

 For more information about worldwide data protection laws, please see: